datagistips/MapFailbruaryChallenge/README.md

 37. In a hurry
 38. ...Ooooh, you wanted to map the OTHER variable..?
 39. Worst 3D map
-40. Worst elevation
+40. Worst elevation map
 41. Worst city map
+42. Worst topographic map
-42. Worst marine map
+43. Worst marine map
-43. The map with the highest number of hardly detectable errors (e.g. slight misplacements)
+44. The map with the highest number of hardly detectable errors (e.g. slight misplacements)
-44. Worst storymap (a bit of topic)
+45. Worst storymap (a bit off topic)
-45. Worst dynamic map
+46. Worst dynamic map
-46. Worst thematic map
+47. Worst thematic map
-47. Worst legend
+48. Worst legend
-48. Worst scale bar
+49. Worst scale bar
-49. Worst neat line
+50. Worst neat line
-50. Bad point symbols
+51. Bad point symbols
-51. Horrible use of choropleth
+52. Horrible use of choropleth
-52. "You really should've normalized that"
+53. "You really should've normalized that"
-53. not colorblind safe
+54. not colorblind safe
-54. poor raster rendering
+55. poor raster rendering
-55. worst classification scheme
+56. worst classification scheme
-56. worst font (this is easy, everybody just gets to use papyrus 🤪)
+57. worst font (this is easy, everybody just gets to use papyrus 🤪)
-57. "that really should have been like 3 different maps"
+58. "that really should have been like 3 different maps"
-58. Worst Valentine's Day Map' ? 💔
+59. Worst Valentine's Day Map' ? 💔
-59. Shocking correlations
+60. Shocking correlations
-60. Could have been a bar chart
+61. Could have been a bar chart
+62. Most cluttered map

 ### Contributors for this list of ideas
 - [@ocomarri](https://twitter.com/ocomarri/status/1573581243190579200)